 One of the temples inside the Golden Temple is devoted to Goddess Mahalakshmi and is a treat for the eyes and a must visit for travellers planning to come to Vellore.
-Other attractions comprise of Villapakkam, Vallimalai, Balamathi, Virichipuram, Mettukulam, Mordhana Dam and Poomalai Vaniga Valagam.
+Other attractions comprise of Vilapakkam, Vallimalai, Balamathi, Virinchipuram, Mettukulam, Mordhana Dam and Poomalai Vaniga Valagam.
 These places can provide you a memorable getaway for a backpacker.

-The Amirthi Zoological Park, located close by the hills of Javadu near the Amirthi River, is also a much known tourist spot.
+The Amirthi Zoological Park, located close by the hills of Javadu near the Amirthi river, is also a much-known tourist spot.
 It is about twenty-five kilometres away from Vellore.
-The Kavalur Observatory, is a home to the largest telescope in Asia, has been selected for astronomical studies as it is very close to the Earth’s equator.
+The Kavalur Observatory is home to the largest telescope in Asia and has been selected for astronomical studies as it is very close to the Earth’s equator.

-The biggest explosives manufacturing company in the whole Asia, Tamil Nadu Explosives Limited (TEL), is situated at Katpadi in Vellore.
-The major income of the rural population comes from industries such as beedi, weaving and match-stick rolling.
+The biggest explosives manufacturing company in the whole of Asia, Tamil Nadu Explosives Limited (TEL), is situated at Katpadi in Vellore.
+The major income of the rural population comes from industries, such as beedi, weaving and matchstick rolling.

 Vellore has a tropical, wet and dry climate with maximum rainfall occurring during the months of October and November.
 The best time to visit Vellore is from October to March.